JakCrane/Assignment-2/README.md

 ## LightHouse

-The performance of the sight was low.
-I feel like adding a load the game button would improve performance.
-Additionally, I had to preload the sound files for performance improvements.
+The performance of the sight was low, which was to be expected as games are more computationally intense than other interactive websites.
+To ensure this doesnt affect usability I could add a loading bar and or some indication.
+Additionally, I could have preloaded the sound files for performance improvements.
+This includes putting the loading of the sound files in the head.
 ![Screenshot of Lighthouse analysis](./readme-content/lighthouse.PNG)

 ## Known Bugs - Merge